 Take into consideration also that the type of air source heat pump will affect the range of COP.
 Air to air heat pumps have usually higher COP than air to water heat pumps, but this doesn't always mean that they can cover all your heating needs more effectively.
 In the video below, we compare the two types based on their efficiency, as well as cost, installation and possible savings you can make.

 When the outside temperature drops below 5°C, remember to remove the ice that accumulates on the evaporator, due to the moisture generated in the air condensing.
 Because the ice decreases the efficiency of the coil by reducing its ability to transfer heat to the refrigerant, remove it and switch on ‘defrost mode’ by reversing its action.
 To melt the ice, direct the hot gas to the outdoor coil and switch off the evaporator fan.

-No matter that this usually in not mentioned on the manufacturer’s COP, when you remove the ice, the SPF will also decrease.
-This way, you will minimize the amount of wasted energy and improve the operating efficiency of the heat pump by 5-10%.
+No matter that this usually is not mentioned on the manufacturer’s COP, when you remove the ice, the SPF will also decrease.
+This way, you will minimise the amount of wasted energy and improve the operating efficiency of the heat pump by 5-10%.

 To achieve optimal heating of the space in your home, remember that before installing a heat pump you need to insulate the building.
 That will improve the living conditions, despite temperature fluctuations.

-Before you start installing the heat pump, remember to check your eligibility for governmental grants and incentives, that will considerably reduce the financial burden of purchasing and installing a heat pump.
+Before you start installing the heat pump, remember to check your eligibility for government grants and incentives, that will considerably reduce the financial burden of purchasing due to the cost of air source heat pumps and installing them.
 Make sure that your building complies with the building limitations and requirements of local authorities.

 In the end, remember that by installing a sustainable heating solution like an air source heat pump, you can reduce the carbon footprint of your household on the environment and make a personal contribution for the preservation of the life on the planet.